 I have an older brother with an eight year gap between us and a cousin which is even older.
 So when they started listening to music (mainly hard rock and heavy metal), I had no escape but to rock out to AC/DC, Judas Priest, Motörhead, Kiss, Whitesnake, Dio era Sabbath and Ozzy solo records.
 From there we learned that Ozzy was the original singer for Sabbath, Lemmy was the bass player of a ‘weird’ band called Hawkwind and some members of Whitesnake actually came from a band called Deep Purple.
 From there, we went into the past.
-The first time I heard Sabbath with Ozzy was because of a neighbour that had a copy of Vol. 4 of this sort of mail book club with a different cover and such.
+The first time I heard Sabbath with Ozzy was because of a neighbor that had a copy of Vol. 4 of this sort of mail book club with a different cover and such.
 “Wheels Of Confusion” was the first contact I had and though it wasn’t straight on heavy metal, we got curious of how it sounded.
 Heavy but not galloping.

 Very important as well is the fact that my father was also into music even if just a little bit.
 His bands were The Beatles, The Rolling Stones, The Moody Blues and Pink Floyd.
 My mom was more into Leonard Cohen.
 “This song is so pretty” she would say listening to “Dance Me To The End Of Love”, haha!